RockefellerArchiveCenter/rac_aspace/README.md

 ### Save in ArchivesSpace

-The RAC_ASpace library improves upon the ArchivesSnake saving functionality by gerneralizing processes and making it easier to save new JSON data and push that back up to ArchivesSpace.
+The RAC_ASpace library improves upon the ArchivesSnake saving functionality by generalizing processes and making it easier to save new JSON data and push that back up to ArchivesSpace.

 We plan to do that by:
   * Generalizing the transformation from a JSONModel object fetched by ArchivesSnake to editable JSON